-Today, DARTS operates over 28 multi-passenger vehicles that connect people with promising jobs, training opportunities, shopping centers, childcare centers, and human services agencies in Coahoma, Desoto, Quitman, Panola, Tallahatchie, Tate, and Tunica Counties.
+Today, DARTS operates 46 multi-passenger vehicles that connect people with promising jobs, training opportunities, shopping centers, childcare centers, and human services agencies in Coahoma, Desoto, Quitman, Panola, Tallahatchie, Tate, and Tunica Counties.

 The phenomenal growth that DARTS has experienced is due to the following: